wildwarehouse/hotdog/README.md

-entry point for personal projects
+This is the entry point for personal projects